ce4os/AdventOfCode/README.md

 The solutions in this repository are organized by years.
 Typically, I aim to solve the puzzles as quickly as possible and then revisit my solutions later to refactor and to polish them.
-This is why you'll find an original solution and a second, more comprehensive solution for each day.
+This is why you'll sometimes find an original solution and a second, more comprehensive one for a day.

 The implementations are done in Python